-Sen. Conrad served as a U.S. Senator representing the State of North Dakota from January 1987 to January 2013.
-He served as the Chair of the Senate Budget Committee from 2006 until his retirement.
+Sen, Conrad served as a U.S. Senator representing the State of North Dakota from January 1987 to January 2013.
+He served as chairman or Ranking Member of the Senate Budget Committee for 12 years.
 Prior to serving in the U.S. Senate, Sen. Conrad served as the Tax Commissioner for the State of North Dakota from 1981 to 1986 and as Assistant Tax Commissioner from 1974 to 1980.
 Sen. Conrad received an A.B. in Political Science from Stanford University and an M.B.A. from George Washington University.

-Qualifications: Sen. Conrad's 26 years of experience as a U.S. Senator, including serving as Chair of the Senate Budget Committee for approximately six years, provides the Board with extensive information and insight into public policy, fiscal affairs, governmental relations and legislative and regulatory issues.
+Sen. Conrad's 26 years of experience as a U.S. Senator. including serving as chairman or Ranking Member of the Senate Budget Committee for 12 years, provides the Board with extensive information and insight into public policy, fiscal affairs, governmental relations and legislative and regulatory issues.